Rise Up! CAGJ Summer School 2018

 Rise Up!
 CAGJ Summer School is an anti-oppression leadership development program exploring food sovereignty movements situated in our local contexts.
 We prioritize perspectives and voices of people of color and queer activists in the materials and discussions.
 By deepening our connections and building community, we hope to create a safe space to explore learning edges and encourage newer activists to rise up in leadership.

-The 3-month program will delve into our campaign-related themes of African food sovereignty, Farmworker solidarity, and Northwest Native Resistance to GE Salmon through community discussions and site visits.
-Perspectives of people of color will be prioritized in the materials and discussions as we focus on anti-oppression and intersectional analysis.
-We will develop the leadership of members involved in the organizing and facilitation and hope to create a safe space to encourage newer activists to explore learning edges and rise up in leadership.
+The 3-month program in 2018 delved into our campaign-related themes of African food sovereignty, Farmworker solidarity, and Northwest Native Resistance to GE Salmon through community discussions and site visits.
+Perspectives of people of color were prioritized in the materials and discussions as we focused on an anti-oppressive and intersectional analysis.
+We developed the leadership of members involved in the organizing and facilitation and worked to create a safe space that encouraged newer activists to explore learning edges and rise up in leadership.

-Please note: we have closed registration.
-If you did not register but are interested in joining Summer School, please email Simone.
+If you are interested in joining next year’s Summer School, please email Simone.

 - Free and open to all!

 - Rise Up!
-CAGJ Summer School sessions meet twice in June, July, and August
+CAGJ Summer School sessions met twice in June, July, and August

 - Potluck Reading Group Discussions: 2nd Tuesdays 6:30-9:30pm (accessible location in Seattle)